-The first time that you work above SGA in the EPE, we will decide that you no longer meet the requirements for disability due to work.
-We will pay for the first month your work is SGA and the following 2 months.
+The first time that you work above SGA in the EPE, we will decide that you no longer meet the requirements for disability due to work, and we say that your disability "ceased".
+We will pay benefits for the month your disability ceased and the following 2 months.
 We call this the grace period.
-If your earnings fall below SGA and are you are still in the 36-month re-entitlement period, we can reinstate your benefits without a new application.
+If your earnings fall below SGA and you are still in the 36-month re-entitlement period, we can restart your benefits without a new application.